alexxxdev/RotadilavK/README.md

 # RotadilavK
-Android validation library which helps developer boil down the tedious work up to a few simple steps
+Android validation library that helps a developer do the tedious work in a few simple steps

 # Use:
 ```Groovy